 In order to open a public charter school, an applicant must go through a rigorous application process.
 First, the applicant must submit a notice of intent, followed by a completed charter school application.
+The application addresses four main areas including Academic, Operations, Financials, and Meeting Community Need.
+The application must also include basic information about the proposed school, including members of the applicant team, proposed enrollment, proposed opening date, and any plans to contract with a non-profit charter management organization or for-profit education management organization.
 The application is then vetted by a review team using the established rubric criteria.
 As part of the application process, the SCPSA conducts a capacity interview with the applicant team to elicit any necessary clarifications or additional information about the proposed charter school and determine the ability of the applicants to establish a high-quality charter school.
-As described below, with the implementation of the SPCSA Needs Assessment, this process now also includes soliciting input from the local school district, assessing the alignment of the application of the identified needs within the Needs Assessment, and considering any public input.
+As described below, with the implementation of the SPCSA Needs Assessment, this process now also includes soliciting input from the local school district and the public, assessing the alignment of the application of the identified needs within the Needs Assessment, and considering any public input.
 The following school has already been approved to open:

-School Location Year Opening First Year Enrollment First Year Grade Configuration Enrollment at Full Scale Grade Configuration at Full Scale Explore Academy Clark County 2020-21 330 6, 7, 9 700 6-12
+School Location Year Opening First Year Enrollment First Year Grade Configuration Enrollment at Full Scale Grade Configuration at Full Scale Explore Academy Clark County 2020-21 330 6, 7, 9 700 6-12 Las Vegas Collegiate Clark County 2020-21 162 K, 1 486 K-5 Pinecrest Academy of Northern Nevada Washoe County 2020-21 688 K-7 988 K-8 Girls Athletic Leadership School (GALS) Clark County 2020-21 135 6 405 6-8